proginoskes/datacap_processing/README.md

 npm install
 ```

-Once everything is installed, create a file names '.env' in the root directory. the
+Once everything is installed, create a file named '.env' in the root directory (if it hasn't already been
-contents of this file should be:
+created).
+The contents of this file should be:
 ```
 DB_NAME='datacap_payment_processing'
 DB_USER='postgres'
 DB_PASSWORD='password'
+PORT=3000
 ```
 or whichever PostgreSQL user and password you chose.
 Then, create two terminal instances.
 In one, start the terminal with